ohsahngah/vriefcase/README.md

 **vriefcase** has the following key advantages :

-<u ><b>Extreme Processing Speed</b></u><br />
+<u ><b>Pure & Lightweight Extraction</b></u><br />
-**vriefcase** captures only the minimal, up-to-date snapshot needed at the moment.
-Because it extracts only pure core files with project metadata removed, the transfer speed is overwhelmingly faster compared to other tools, and it minimizes unnecessary computing resources by reducing the time required for AI to process project history information or analyze parsed content.
-Naturally, unnecessary or unsafe files are automatically and intelligently removed.
+**vriefcase** captures only the pristine, minimal snapshot you need right now.
+By extracting pure core files and stripping away heavy project metadata, it completely eliminates unnecessary noise.
+This lightweight approach not only delivers overwhelmingly fast transfer speeds but also drastically reduces the computing resources required for AI agents to process or analyze the codebase.
+Naturally, any unsafe or irrelevant files are automatically and intelligently filtered out.

 <br />